vineyy17/vineyy17/README.md

-- 👋 Hi, I’m @vineyy17
+- 👋 Hi, I’m Divine
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in frontend development
 - 🌱 A python developer learning JavaScript
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me officialkb17@gmail.com